Stocks hold their gains on Wall Street after Fed statement

-Stocks were broadly higher on Wall Street Wednesday afternoon after the Federal Reserve signaled it may begin easing its extraordinary support measures for the economy later this year.
+Stocks on Wall Street closed broadly higher Wednesday after the Federal Reserve signaled it may begin easing its extraordinary support measures for the economy later this year.

-In a statement issued at 2 p.m.
-Eastern, the central bank said it may start raising its benchmark interest rate sometime next year, earlier than it envisioned three months ago.
+The central bank indicated it may start raising its benchmark interest rate sometime next year, earlier than it envisioned three months ago.
+It also said it will likely begin slowing the pace of its monthly bond purchases “soon” if the economy keeps improving.
+The Fed's been buying the bonds throughout the pandemic to help keep long-term interest rates low.

-The Fed also said it will likely begin slowing the pace of its monthly bond purchases “soon” if the economy keeps improving.
-It's been buying the bonds to help keep long-term interest rates low.
+The S&P 500 rose 1%, breaking a four-day losing streak.
+The benchmark index initially climbed 1.4% after the Fed issued its statement at 2 p.m.
+Eastern.

-“We expect further clarity in the coming months as the Fed divulges the details for tapering the bond purchase program and adjusts the pace of unwinding as they see fit,” said Charlie Ripley, senior investment strategist for Allianz Investment Management.
+Goldman added that the broader market could be in for a correction as economic growth slows and rising inflation persists.
+“Our concerns about the overall economy and market is that number one, we’re at peak everything,” he said.

-“While the latter may cause some angst amongst investors over the short run, preparing to unwind the emergency monetary stimulus measures that have been in place for the last year-and-a-half is highly appropriate at this juncture,” Ripley said.
+Even with Wednesday’s rally, September has been a rough month for stocks.
+The S&P 500 is down 2.8%.
+The declines threaten to halt a streak of monthly gains that began in February.

 Wall Street has been trying to gauge how the slowdown in the economic recovery will affect the Fed’s decision-making process.
-The broader market has been choppy as that question lingers amid rising cases of COVID-19 because of the highly contagious delta variant.
+The broader market has been choppy as that question lingers amid rising cases of COVID-19 because of the highly contagious delta variant and the impact of rising inflation on companies and consumers.

 History doesn’t offer a great guide for how markets will react to the Fed’s easing its support for the economy, mostly because it’s been such a rare occurrence.
 But the market’s movements around them can seem counterintuitive.